How to Turn Enhanced Security On or Off with Microsoft Edge

 Making Exceptions: When a Site Needs Special Treatment

-You can tell Microsoft Edge to either *always* use enhanced security for a site or *never* use it for that site.
+You can tell Microsoft Edge to *always* use enhanced security for a specific site, or to *never* use it for that site.

 How to Add a Site to an Exception List: